Thinking about investing in a new recruitment website? There are a number of factors you should consider to ensure it delivers the results you need.

 Make it clear what you want the user to do when they’re on your pages.
 That way, you can achieve the outcomes you’re aiming for and it will help make things clearer to the people visiting your site.

 Think of CTAs as signposts, helping users to navigate through your website and urging them to perform specific actions.
-The perfect CTA should be persuasive, compelling, clear and concise and lead your users to perform the action you want them to, whether that’s applying for a job, contacting you, registering, or something else.
+The perfect CTA should be persuasive, compelling, clear and concise.
+It will lead your users to perform the action you want them to, whether that’s applying for a job, contacting you, registering, or something else.

-Your recruitment website is your online ID and as such is the perfect vehicle to boost your branding, in terms of both design and company values.
+Your recruitment website is your online ID and as therefore the perfect vehicle to boost your branding, in terms of both design and company values.

 Ensure your logo and brand colours and shapes are featured on every page and keep the tone of the copy consistent with your brand tone.
 Ensure the images you choose reflect your brand.